greenboxal/doggohub/doc/administration/auth/ldap.md

 tree and traverse it.
 - Check that the `user_filter` is not blocking otherwise valid users.
-- Run the following check command to make sure that the LDAP settings are correct and GitLab can see your users:
+- Run the following check command to make sure that the LDAP settings are correct and DoggoHub can see your users:

     ```bash
     # For Omnibus installations
-    sudo gitlab-rake gitlab:ldap:check
+    sudo doggohub-rake doggohub:ldap:check

     # For installations from source
-    sudo -u git -H bundle exec rake gitlab:ldap:check RAILS_ENV=production
+    sudo -u git -H bundle exec rake doggohub:ldap:check RAILS_ENV=production
     ```

 ### Connection Refused

-If you are getting 'Connection Refused' errors when trying to connect to the LDAP server please double-check the LDAP `port` and `method` settings used by GitLab.
+If you are getting 'Connection Refused' errors when trying to connect to the LDAP server please double-check the LDAP `port` and `method` settings used by DoggoHub.
 Common combinations are `method: 'plain'` and `port: 389`, OR `method: 'ssl'` and `port: 636`.

 ### Login with valid credentials rejected